department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/uat-research-plan.md

 	- **If they can not get Zoom working, there is no interview portion of this research and they will not be able to participate.**
 	- **Qualifier:** Are you willing to share your screen with our moderator after you log in to VA.gov?
 The session will take you to a section of VA.gov where your VA financial information will be viewable.
 (Answer should be yes to qualify)

-- must be comfortable providing the email address they use to sign into VA.gov.
+- Must be comfortable providing the email address they use to sign into VA.gov.
 We need this information 2-3 days before the study begins in order to give participants access to the prototype in production.

 - Must have received education benefit or compensation/pension payments from the VA.
 Screener question:
    - Have you ever received an education, compensation, or pension payment from the VA?